poanetwork/posdao-contracts/README.md

     ```
     </details>

-- `Registry`: stores human-readable keys associated with addresses, like DNS information (see [OpenEthereum Wiki](https://openethereum.github.io/wiki/Parity-name-registry.html)).
-This contract is needed primarily to store the address of the `Certifier` contract (see [OpenEthereum Wiki](https://openethereum.github.io/wiki/Permissioning.html#gas-price) for details).
+- `Registry`: stores human-readable keys associated with addresses, like DNS information.
+This contract is needed primarily to store the address of the `Certifier` contract (see [OpenEthereum Wiki](https://openethereum.github.io/Service-transaction-checker-contract.html) for details).

 - `StakingAuRa`: contains staking logic including:
   - creating, storing, and removing pools by candidates and validators;